Ultraplot/ultraplot/docs/why.rst

 Limitation
 ----------

-In matplotlib, there are several `~matplotlib.rcParams` that would be useful to set all at once, like spine and label colors.
+In matplotlib, there are several :obj:`~matplotlib.rcParams` that would be useful to set all at once, like spine and label colors.
 It might also be useful to change these settings for individual subplots rather than globally.